testingisdocumenting/blog/blog-content/entry/ultimate-end-to-end-test.md

 We looked at how to test REST and GraphQL based APIs.
 Now let's move on to testing Web UI.
 Before we jump into testing Game Store UI, we will do a classic test of Google Page.

-:include-image: browser-basic.png { fit: true }
+:include-image: browser-basic.png { fit: true, border: true }

 Our test will enter "test" value into the search box and, wait for the results to show up and pick a result based on a regular expression: